abdshomad/saur-sepuh/docs/features.md

 #### CG-105: Functional Research System
 -   **Description:** Players can research technologies from a technology tree in the `Perguruan`.
 Each technology provides a permanent bonus to the player's economy or military (e.g., increased resource production, troop stat boosts).
 Research costs resources, takes real time, and supports dependencies between technologies.

+#### CG-106: Troop Training System
+-   **Description:** Players can train different types of troops from their military buildings (e.g., `Barak Prajurit`, `Lapangan Panah`).
+The training process costs resources and takes real time, managed by a dedicated training queue per building.
+A modal interface allows players to select the quantity of troops to train.

 ---